YOUR VOTE: New Mexico

 - Not sure you're registered?
 This handy widget will tell you whether you're on the voter rolls.

-- Here are the requirements to register as a voter in New Mexico.
+- Here's everything necessary to register as a voter this election season in New Mexico.

 Need To Register?